Ccode104/Software-Lab-4/Evaluation 2 - Message Brokers/Assignment 4/Readme.md

 ```

 ## Step 3: Running the Setup
-1. Start Zookeeper and Kafka.
+1. Start Zookeeper and Kafka.(Assignment 1)
 2. Run the producer script to send messages.
 3. Start the respective consumers to receive filtered messages.